-As of July 3, 2021, we had cash and cash equivalents of \$126.6 million, which consisted primarily of cash held in checking and money market accounts with financial institutions.
+As of October 2, 2021, we had cash and cash equivalents of \$156.0 million, which consisted primarily of cash held in checking and money market accounts with financial institutions.

 Our liquidity requirements arise primarily from our working capital needs, capital expenditures and debt service requirements.
 We have funded our working capital and capital expenditures requirements with internally generated cash on hand and through proceeds from the initial public offering of our common stock in June 2019.
 Our current primary sources of liquidity are net cash provided by operating activities and borrowings under our First Lien Credit Agreement (as defined below).
 In addition, we have a revolving credit facility with \$100.0 million in borrowing capacity under our First Lien Credit Agreement.
-As of July 3, 2021, we had \$3.5 million of outstanding standby letters of credit and \$96.5 million of remaining borrowing capacity available under this revolving credit facility.
+As of October 2, 2021, we had \$3.5 million of outstanding standby letters of credit and \$96.5 million of remaining borrowing capacity available under this revolving credit facility.
+We have not borrowed under this revolving credit facility during fiscal 2021.